What is it ?

 What do I have to do when I get there or leave ?

 It is all pretty easy.
-Undo the shutters on the window and deck doors, turn on the water tank valve, connect your battery and you are good to go.
+Undo the shutters on the window and deck doors, turn on the water tank valve, turn on the two small switches for lights and water, you are good to go.
 When leaving it is the reverse.
 Take your rubbish and recycling home and leave the camp in better condition than you found it (neat and tidy).

 The composting toilet is easy to use, we have some toilet paper but BYO please.
 There are plenty of trees for those who would prefer.